-On today’s date in 1996, Canadian sprinter Donovan Bailey won a gold medal at the Summer Olympic Games, where he set a new world record after running the 100-metre dash in 9.84 seconds.
+On today’s date in 1996, Canadian sprinter Donovan Bailey won a gold medal at that year’s Summer Olympics, where he set a new world record after running the 100-metre dash in 9.84 seconds.

-According to a 2008 story by The Independent, Bailey ran 12.10 metres a second in his gold medal-winning run—the fastest ever recorded by a human at that time.
+Bailey ran 12.10 metres a second in his gold medal-winning run—the fastest ever recorded by a human at that time, according to a 2008 story by The Independent.
 He beat the world record set by U.S. sprinter Leroy Burrell in 1994.

-Frankie Fredericks, of Namibia, won the silver medal for a second consecutive Olympics, and Trinidad and Tobago’s Ato Boldon won the bronze medal.
+Frankie Fredericks, of Namibia, won the competition’s silver medal for the second consecutive Olympic Games while Trinidad and Tobago’s Ato Boldon won the bronze.

 The race marked the first time no U.S. runner medaled in the 100-metre dash since 1976.
 U.S. sprinter Dennis Mitchell, who was the bronze medalist in 1992, placed fourth behind Boldon.

 Defending gold medalist Linford Christie, of Great Britain, was disqualified after two false starts.
-It was his final major race before is retirement from athletics the following year.
+It was his final major race before his retirement from sports the following year.

 BIG BROTHERS, BIG SISTERS